dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 Please note that this course is open source and is licensed under the MIT license.
 You can also contribute to improving the course content by making pull requests if you have suggestions for improvement.
 You can do this by visiting the course repository [here](https://github.com/dacadeorg/tutorials/blob/main/ICP/icp-azle-development-101/content/icp-azle-development-101.md).
 We welcome any contributions and improvements from the community.

-For additional learning and connecting with like-minded individuals, consider visiting the following resources:
+For additional learning and connecting with like-minded individuals, you may consider visiting the following resources:

 - **Discord**: Join the ICP community on Discord where we discuss various topics, troubleshoot, and collaborate.
 Follow the [link](https://discord.com/invite/cA7y6ezyE2) to join the conversation.
-Particularly, you can find more focused discussion on Typescript in the specific channel here: [Typescript Channel](https://discord.com/channels/748416164832608337/956466775380336680).
+Particularly, you can find Typescript-focused discussions in the specific channel here: [Typescript Channel](https://discord.com/channels/748416164832608337/956466775380336680).
 - **Forum**: The [forum](https://forum.dfinity.org/) is a great place to ask questions, share your projects, and learn about what others are working on.
 - **The Azle Book**: To deepen your understanding of the Azle framework, check out [The Azle Book](https://demergent-labs.github.io/azle/).
 It's a comprehensive guide that will take you beyond what we've covered in this tutorial.